cdapio/cdap/docs/developer-guide/source/rest.rst

 ----------------------
 To download the results of a query, use::

   GET <base-url>/data/explore/queries/<query-handle>

-Returns the results of query in csv format.
+The results of the query are returned in CSV format.

+   * - Parameter
+     - Description
+   * - ``<query-handle>``
+     - Handle obtained when the query was submitted or via a list of queries

 Comments
 ........
 The query results can be downloaded only once.
-The REST API will return a HTTP Code - 409 if results for the query handle is attempted to be downloaded again.
+The RESTful API will return a Status Code ``409 Conflict`` if results for the ``query-handle`` are attempted to be downloaded again.

 HTTP Responses
 ..............